Marketing ideas for any small business on a budget.

 Social media networking is a must for every small business owner these days.
 That being said doesn’t mean you have to create an account and update hundreds of social sites.

-The 5 most visited social media websites in the order of their importance: Facebook, Twitter, Pinterest, Google+ and YouTube.
+The 6 most visited social media websites in the order of their importance (2019) according to the Buffer marketing library:

 You should create an account for at least two of these sites and share regular content.
-Your fun to business ratio for posting content should be about 5 : 1, share five fun or interesting links, pictures or videos to one business related posting.
+Your fun to business ratio for posting content should be about 5 : 1, share five fun or interesting links, pictures or videos to one business related posting on your favorite social media sites.

 People don’t want to see advertising or sales pitches on social media sites.